Thiosulfinate: Properties

 Allicin, S-benzyl phenylmethanethiosulfinate, and related thiosulfinates show radical-trapping antioxidant activity associated with easy formation of sulfenic acids The acyclic thiosulfinates from Allium and Brassica species possess antimicrobial, antiparasitic, antitumor and cysteine protease inhibitory activity while the natural 1,2-dithiolane-1-oxides are growth inhibitors.
 The thiosulfinates from Petiveria also exhibit antimicrobial activity.

 Thiosulfinates feature a S(IV) center linked to a S(II) center, the former being stereogenic.
-Conversion of simple disulfides to thiosulfinates results in a considerable weakening of the S–S bond from about 70 to 34.5 kcal mol−1 (16.7 to 8.25 kJ mol−1) for the S-S bond in PhS(O)SPh, with the consequence that most thiosulfinates are both unstable and quite reactive.
+Conversion of simple disulfides to thiosulfinates results in a considerable weakening of the S–S bond from about 47.8 to 28.0 kcal mol−1 for the S-S bond in PhS(O)SPh and from about 63.2 to 39.3 kcal mol−1 for the S-S bond in MeS(O)SMe, with the consequence that most thiosulfinates are both unstable and quite reactive.
 For this reason the mixtures of thiosulfinates from Allium plants can best be separated by HPLC at room temperature rather than by gas chromatography (GC), although GC has been used with some low molecular weight thiosulfinates.
 Thiosulfinates can be distinguished from sulfoxides by infrared spectroscopy since they have a characteristic S=O band at about 1078 cm−1 compared to 1030–1060 cm−1 in sulfoxides.